Social effects of rock music: Authenticity

-If a performer first comes to public attention with one style, any further stylistic development may be seen as selling out to long-time fans.
+If a performer first comes to public attention with one style, any further stylistic development may be seen as selling out to some long-time fans.
 On the other hand, managers and producers may progressively take more control of the artist, as happened, for instance, in Elvis Presley's swift transition in species from "The Hillbilly Cat" to "your teddy bear".
 It can be difficult to define the difference between seeking a wider audience and selling out.
 Ray Charles left behind his classic formulation of rhythm and blues to sing country music, pop songs and soft-drink commercials.
 In the process, he went from a niche audience to worldwide fame.
 Bob Dylan faced consternation from fans for embracing the electric guitar.
-In the end, it is a moral judgement made by the artist, the management, and the audience.